nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 cluster.
 That said, the versioning strategy for QoS is thought through and described in `the separate page <rpc_callbacks.html>`_.

-There is expectation that after RPC callbacks are introduced in Neutron, we will be able to migrate propagation from server to agents for other resources (f.e. security groups) to the new mechanism.
+There is expectation that after RPC callbacks are introduced in neutron, we will be able to migrate propagation from server to agents for other resources (e.g., security groups) to the new mechanism.
 This will need to wait until those resources get proper NeutronObject implementations.

 The flow of updates is as follows:

-* if a port that is bound to the agent is attached to a QoS policy, then ML2 plugin detects the change by relying on ML2 QoS extension driver, and notifies the agent about a port change.
-The agent proceeds with the notification by calling to get_device_details() and getting the new port dict that contains a new qos_policy_id.
-Each device details dict is passed into l2 agent extension manager that passes it down into every enabled extension, including QoS.
-QoS extension sees that there is a new unknown QoS policy for a port, so it uses ResourcesPullRpcApi to fetch the current state of the policy (with all the rules included) from the server.
-After that, the QoS extension applies the rules by calling into QoS driver that corresponds to the agent.
+* if a QoS policy is newly attached to a port that is bound to an agent, the ML2 QoS extension driver will detect the change and notify the ML2 plugin, which in turn notifies the agent.
+The agent then calls rpc.get_device_details which returns a port dict containing the qos_policy_id.
+The agent sends the port dict to the L2 agent extension manager, which in turn sends it to every enabled extension, including the QoS extension.
+The QoS extension sees that there is a new unknown QoS policy for a port, so it uses the ResourcesPullRpcApi to fetch the current state of the policy (with all the rules included) from the server.
+The QoS extension applies the rules by calling QoS driver that corresponds to the agent.
-* on existing QoS policy update (it includes any policy or its rules change), server pushes the new policy object state through ResourcesPushRpcApi interface.
+* if any existing QoS policy is changed (which may include changes to the policy itself or to any of its rules), the server pushes the new policy object state through the ResourcesPushRpcApi interface.
 The interface fans out the serialized (dehydrated) object to any agent that is listening for QoS policy updates.
-If an agent have seen the policy before (it is attached to one of the ports it maintains), then it goes with applying the updates to the port.
+If an agent has seen the policy before (because it is attached to one of the ports it maintains), the agent will apply the changes to the port.
 Otherwise, the agent silently ignores the update.

 Agent side design